Little red riding hood

-With Little Red Riding Hood we want to spark an organic conversation between caregivers and people with dementia in order to discuss difficult subjects without it causing direct conflicts in their personal situation.
+With Little Red Riding Hood, we want to spark an organic conversation between caregivers and people with dementia in order to discuss difficult subjects without it causing direct conflicts in their personal situation.
 This conversation is about subjects such as taking care of oneself and living safely at home.
 Being aware of each other’s points of view on these important subjects can help to together find a new balance more quickly in a new situation with new care questions.

 Need for support

-When your partner or parent is diagnosed with dementia, a lot more changes than you might realize at first.
+When your partner or parent is diagnosed with dementia, a lot more changes than you might realise at first.
 A lot also remains the same.
 Slowly but surely, however, things do start to change.
 At times, this can demand a lot from you.
-The majority of all new caregivers has a need for some amount of support in dealing with this new situation.
+The majority of all new caregivers has a need for some type of support in dealing with this new situation.
 In Little Red Riding Hood, a serious game developed together with elderly and caregivers, a number of difficult subjects will be discussed in various subtle or in-depth ways.
 Inside the forest cabin, Little Red and Grandmother will be faced with activities that elderly themselves have chosen as the most important themes.
 The goal of Little Red is to, in a safe way in a familiar environment, give more insight into how life and interpersonal communication is affected by dementia.
-Additionally, through Little Red Riding Hood we want to hand caregivers tools they can use to, together with the person with dementia, face the future and anticipate what’s to come to the best of their abilities.
-In the development of Little Red there is close collaboration with elderly with and without dementia, with caregivers, dementia case managers, and with care professionals.
+Additionally, through Little Red Riding Hood, we want to hand caregivers tools they can use to, together with the person with dementia, face the future and anticipate what’s to come to the best of their abilities.
+In the development of Little Red Riding Hood, there was close collaboration with elderly with and without dementia, with caregivers, dementia case managers, and with care professionals.
 The information is based on scientific insights stemming from previous research by the Universitair Centrum Ouderengeneeskunde (University Center for Geriatric Medicine).